-For the next twenty-nine years, nothing is known of their lives.
-They appear in none of the surviving deeds or censuses of Leake or Newton County, although family tradition holds that they remained in Leake.
-The 1890 census, nationwide, was destroyed in a Washington, D.C. fire in the 1920s.
+fire in the 1920s.
 The 1900 census survives, but Sam and his family have not been found on it.
-The family into which his daughter Carrie would marry the next year (that of John and Amanda Jeffcoat) appear in Beat 2, Leake County; 290 but a page-by-page reading of Beats 2 and 3, where the Odoms and Boyds cluster, did not turn up Sam and Elizabeth under any variant spelling.
+The family into which his daughter Carrie would marry the next year (that of John and Amanda Jeffcoat) appear in Beat 2, Leake County;294 but a page-by-page reading of Beats 2 and 3, where the Odoms and Boyds cluster, did not turn up Sam and Elizabeth under any variant spelling.

 Sam applied for a Confederate pension from the state of Mississippi in August 1905.
 At that time, he gave his occupation as "farming," and stated that he had "a little personal property valued at \$45."
 He also said he had bought a home that he lived in, but that it was not paid for.
 He cited his living relatives as four brothers, five sons, and four daughters, but named none of them.
 When he reapplied in 1908, he reported that he was no longer able to support himself, was not receiving any other pension, did not have a home of his own, and lived with his son Marion Odom.
-Although the 1905 pension application carries a signature that purports to be his, the 1908 application was signed with a mark.291 granddaughter Thulmar, in whose parental home he died, it was the last year that her parents lived there on the "old Jeffcoat place" along the Leake-Attala county line.
-293 At Sam's death,
+Although the 1905 pension application carries a signature that purports to be his, the 1908 application was signed with a mark.295

+Sam died on 12 June 1909 in Dossville, Leake County.
+He was buried at Pleasant Grove Cemetery in Northern Leake.
+296 According to his granddaughter Thulmar, in whose parental home he died, it was the last year that her parents lived there on the "old Jeffcoat place" along the Leake-Attala county line.
+297 At Sam's death, his "bad luck" passed to the offspring who had taken him in and made his last days comfortable.